PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 ++++++++++++++

 defined
-    the dataset information is inserted to the database. toupdate
+    the dataset information is inserted into the database. toupdate
     the dataset information needs to be updated. pending